 Promoting independence and self-sufficiency by providing wholistic supports and services to our community members.

-The Wiikwemkoong Ontario Works (OW) office has the responsibility of delivering the provincial Ontario Works program as per the Ontario Works Act, 1997.
-The basic functions within the act are to provide financial assistance to eligible applicants and to deliver the Employment Supports programs.
+The Wiikwemkoong Ontario Works (OW) office has the responsibility of delivering the provincial Ontario Works program; there are two forms of assistance under the Ontario Works program; basic financial assistance and employment assistance.

 Employment Supports Program

 In addition to providing temporary financial assistance to those community members in need, Ontario Works (OW) also organizes activities and partners with community